stephbuon/stephbuon.github.io/docs/_pages/cv.md

 Jake Klinkert, Steph Buongiorno [Second Author], Corey Clark.
 “Driving Generative Agents with their Personality.”Target Journal: “IEEE Transactions on Games.”
 Estimated Submission: End of August.

 Steph Buongiorno.
 “North and South American Cave Diving Fatalities and Comorbid Factors (1970-2021).”
 Collected from the archives of the National Speleological Society accident reports and public news reports.
 Target Journal: FIND THE NAME OF IT.

-Digital Projects
+<h2>Digital Projects</h2>

 Steph Buongiorno, Ryan Schaefer, Aiyou Tan, Wes Anderson, Chris Miller, and Matt Swigart.
-Democracy Viewer, Emory University (forthcoming Summer 2024) I lead the development of a [public-facing web app for exploring, text mining, and visualizing humanities and social sciences data sets in English, German, Spanish, and French.
+Democracy Viewer, Emory University (forthcoming Summer 2024) I lead the development of a public-facing web app for exploring, text mining, and visualizing humanities and social sciences data sets in English, German, Spanish, and French.
 To be deployed on Amazon Web Service (AWS) in Summer 2024.

 Steph Buongiorno.
 The Hansard Viewer.
 Southern Methodist University, 2022.
 A Shiny app for text mining and visualizing the 19th-century British parliamentary debate using data science metrics.